Obaid-Rehman/apimatic-codegen-openshift-pipelines-demo/README.md

 You need an OpenShift 4 cluster to follow the steps given in this demonstration.
 If you don't have an existing cluster, go to http://try.openshift.com and register for free in order to get an OpenShift 4 cluster up and running on AWS within minutes.

+## Demonstration

+With your OpenShift 4 cluster setup, we can now proceed with the demonstration using the steps given below:

+- Fork This Repo

+  Fork this repository and add the values for the Repo secrets that will be used to run the initial OpenShift assets set up.
+These include